katrinemunkholm/assignments_visual/assignment2/README.md

 ## Data Source

 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, each with 6,000 images.
 The dataset is split into 50,000 training images and 10,000 testing images.

+The dataset is downloaded automatically when running the script.
+More information about the dataset can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html)

-The dataset can be downloaded from the CIFAR-10 [website](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).
+Though not necessary for running the script, the dataset can be manually downloaded [here](https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz).
 See file structure below.

 ## Setup and Running the Analysis